Wiz-IO/OpenAPI/README.md

 # OpenAPI<br>
 _( will be more of an explanation than copy / paste code and the association with Arduino is as an example application )_

+By the way, there is a more elegant solution... ( coming soon )

 **Project Version 2.0.0**

 OpenAPI is the sharing of Kernel ( Firmware ) functions to Userware applications<br>